-Starting with R5: The opposite is true for trunk group associations - if a call is active in the trunk group domain when the charge occurs, then ECS will generate an Charging Event Report.
+Starting with R5: if a call is already active at a trunk group when Notification is requested on the trunk groups, and the ECS then receives charging information for that call, then the ECS will generate a Charging Event Request.
 The Charging Event Report is the only report provided by an Event Notification trunk group association.
 The event notification for trunk groups with the ##### domain will provide a Charging Event Report for all trunk groups.

-Starting with R5, only one Event Notification association is allowed if the domain type is a trunk access code.

-Starting with R5, due to the volatility in traffic volume, it is recommended that customers reserve a separate ASAI link for any application that invokes the Advice of Charge (AOC) feature.
+Only one Event Notification association per system is allowed for the domain type trunk access code.
+Due to the volatility in traffic volume, it is recommended that customers reserve a separate ASAI link for any application that invokes the Advice of Charge (AOC) feature.